Sithukyaw666/Keycloak-HA/README.md

 # Keycloak High Availability (HA) Setup

 This project provides a configuration for deploying Keycloak in a high availability setup using Docker.
-Follow the steps below to clone the repository, build the Docker images, and configure the necessary files.

 ## Prerequisites